uniibu/circularqueue/README.md

 * shift       - Removes the first element from a circular buffer and returns that element.
 * sort        - Sorts the elements of a circular buffer.
 Unlike native `sort`, the default comparitor sorts by `a > b`.
 * unshift     - Adds one or more elements to the front of a circular buffer and returns the new length.
+* filter      - Removes the elements that does not pass the condition.

 #### Accessor Methods